JaimeFlorence/CarCollection/DEPLOYMENT_backup.md

 # Car Collection Deployment Guide

-This guide provides the complete, working deployment process for the Car Collection Management Application to a VPS.
+This guide will help you deploy the Car Collection Management Application to your VPS.

-**Last Updated**: January 10, 2025
-**Status**: ✅ Successfully deployed to http://93.127.194.202

 ## Table of Contents
 1. [Prerequisites](#prerequisites)